matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

     alt="A photo of a people sitting at a table in a busy area, talking to one another and working on their computers."
 ) }}

 The second and third days were the heart of the conference.
 The global show-up rate was high!
 Indeed, 96% of people who bought a ticket showed up.
 We asked people to optionally add their country of origin, and for those who replied 20 countries were represented.
-Matrix is already crossing seas and continents: the bulk of our audience came from Europe, but we also got representatives from Brazil, Canada and Japan!
+Matrix is already crossing seas and continents: the bulk of our audience came from Europe, but we also got representatives from Brazil, Canada, and Japan!
 We got 68 speakers, including 2 remote sessions and 1 hybrid session.
 We concluded the conference by a slower day of workshops on Saturday where people remained very engaged.

 _More than a day's worth of video_ was recorded by the excellent Audio/Video team.
 The [Chaos Computer Club Video Operation Center](https://c3voc.de/) (VOC) indeed brought their audio and video equipment and expertise, and have set up a professional recording and streaming set up.
 They trained volunteers to use their equipment and home-developed software.
 Volunteers found it easy and great fun to operate the camera and audio/video mixers.
-We're grateful to VOC for their expertise, patience, enthusiasm and calm all along the conference.
+We're grateful to VOC for their expertise, patience, enthusiasm, and calm all along the conference.
 They have been excellent people to work with.

 Amazingly, talks were not only live-streamed, they were then available on [our YouTube Channel](https://www.youtube.com/watch?v=Hvdlk3kz4wY&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG) and on the Chaos Computer Club's [own streaming platform](https://media.ccc.de/c/matrix-conf-2025) _within minutes_ after the speaker stopped talking.
 Even more impressive?
 The VOC team members are volunteers.

 {{ figure(
-    img="/blog/img/conf25-av.webp"
+    img="/blog/img/conf25-av.webp
     caption=""
     alt="A photo of a woman wearing a purple hoodie with the logo of The Matrix Conference embroidered prominently.
 She is looking at another volunteer, smiling.
 The other volunteer is operating video mixing software on a laptop."
 ) }}